-A clean bedroom is good for you.
+A clean mattress and bedroom is good for you.

-Keeping your bedroom clean can increase productivity, decrease stress, and improve mental health.
+Keeping your mattress and bedroom clean can increase productivity, decrease stress, and improve mental health.
 A clean room can prevent you from getting sick.
 Here are our Top 9 Ways To Keep Your Mattress and Bedroom Clean.

-1. Let’s Start with Your Mattress
+1. Start With Protecting Your Mattress

 One of the easiest ways to keep your mattress clean is with a mattress protector.
 A mattress protector is completely washable and helps provide a physical barrier that resists moisture, allergens, dust mites, mold, and mildew.
 Plus, you won’t even notice it’s there! (bonus tip: pillow protectors do the same thing for your pillow.)

 Antimicrobial sheets are especially helpful for allergy sufferers but do wonders for any sleeper trying to keep their mattress clean.
-Coronavirus has made some sleepers hyper aware of their allergies.
-These antimicrobial sheets are treated with antimicrobial silver product protection to inhibit bacteria, mold and mildew.
+Coronavirus has made some sleepers hyperaware of their allergies.
+These antimicrobial sheets are treated with antimicrobial silver product protection to inhibit bacteria, mold, and mildew.

 3. Make Your Bed